ManaswiKolani/WisconsinPrisonCOVID-19-MortalityStudy/README.md

 This project asks **“Did Wisconsin prisons experience a different COVID-19 mortality rate than U.S. prisons overall?”**

 Using *New York Times* facility-level data (Mar 2020 – Mar 2021) we:
-1. 📊 Aggregate inmate populations and deaths to the state level
+1. 📊 Aggregated inmate populations and deaths to the state level
-2. 🧮 Estimate mortality proportions for Wisconsin and the entire U.S.
+2. 🧮 Estimated mortality proportions for Wisconsin and the entire U.S.
-3. ⚖️ Run a two-sample difference-in-proportions test via 10 000-iteration Monte Carlo simulation
+3. ⚖️ Conducted a two-sample difference-in-proportions test via 10 000-iteration Monte Carlo simulation
-4. 🖼️ Visualize results with normal-curve and scatter-plot graphics
+4. 🖼️ Visualized results with normal-curve and scatter-plot graphs

 ## Data 💾
 | Field | Description |